jon-harper/OmniBox/docs/bom.md

 All sourcing links are for SHCS.

 !!! note
-    [Power supplies][psu] mount using M4 screws.
+    [:octicons-checklist-24: Power supplies][psu] mount using M4 screws.
 These are the only M4 screws needed in a build.

 ### Stock vs. HSI